-Roasted Vegetable Gratin - a great way to add some delicious Speed Foods to your plate.
+Roasted Vegetable Gratin - a great way to add some delicious vegetables to your plate.

-Sometimes it can be hard to incorporate speed foods into your meal and you can become stuck in a rut of the same old vegetables cooked in the same old way.
+Sometimes it can be hard to incorporate vegetables into your meal and you can become stuck in a rut of the same old vegetables cooked in the same old way.

-Whether you are vegetarian or just want to try and eat more speed foods, then this is a great recipe to try.
+Whether you are vegetarian or just want to try and eat more vegetables, then this is a great recipe to try.

 It works well as a main course with some addition sides, or make it as a side to a different main course of your choosing.